 Like Butkus, Smith gave up his NFL career after nine years to pursue a career in acting.
 BTW, the T10B all-time greatest RB Jim Brown also gave up his NFL career to pursue acting after nine years.
 I wonder how much players like Butkus or Brown would have made today.
 If Kirk Cousins is worth $28 million/year and Khalil Mack is worth $24 million/year, they would each get > $35 million/year, easily.
 As a trade-off, we wouldn’t have Jim Brown in The Dirty Dozen or Dick Butkus in Blue Thunder.

 #7 PICK JOSH ALLEN

 In preparation for my mock draft, I hesitantly admit that I watched the NFL combine.
-I only added that adverb because the combine should not be used to replace actual film.
+I added that adverb because the combine should not be used to replace actual game film.
 Unfortunately, I don’t have the time to watch enough college football so I take what I can get.
 During my 4-hour diversion on a Saturday morning in early March, I learned three things that I didn’t already know.